 Live In The Present

 To reason, one must be mindful of the present.
 It is okay to think about the past or plan for the future, but if you dwell on either too much, it can make you unhappy.
 Instead, practice temperance and fall somewhere in the middle.
-Live in the here and now as opposed to dwelling on one side or the other.
+Live in the here and now instead of dwelling on one side or the other.

 Live With What You Have

-Striving for goals and achieving something great is one way to achieve happiness, but your goals should be centered on what you have.
-It's a good ambition to become a billionaire, but if you're an average Joe, perhaps you should think smaller.
-Maybe strive for getting a better job and achieving a realistic income bracket.
-Those who reach too high may find themselves upset when their arms can't reach the stars.
+Striving for goals and achieving something great is one way to achieve happiness, but your goals should center on what you have.
+It's a good ambition to become a billionaire, but you should think smaller if you're an average Joe.
+Try to get a better job and achieve a realistic income bracket.
+Those who reach too high may be upset when their arms can't reach the stars.

-However, not having social media at all makes you feel isolated.
-A person with temperance would be one who checks social media on occasion, making sure that their job is accomplished doing so.
+However, not having social media can make you feel isolated.
+A person with temperance would be one who checks social media on occasion, making sure that their job is accomplished by doing so.

 It would be great to have Aristotle or Plato as your mentors, but their time has long passed.
-If you're looking for someone to help you achieve your happiness, you may consider going to a counselor.
-Counseling can teach you ways of achieving your goals and action, thus increasing your happiness.
-On the other hand, if your unhappiness is due to something in your mind, it may help you seek therapy and treat your mental condition to the best of your ability.
+If you're looking for someone to help you achieve your happiness, consider going to a counselor.
+Counseling can teach you ways of achieving your goals and actions, thus increasing your happiness.
+On the other hand, if you are unhappy due to something on your mind, it may help you seek therapy and treat your mental condition to the best of your ability.